-Trazimera is one of several engineered monoclonal antibodies used to treat cancer.
-Our bodies naturally produce antibodies, which are immune factors that act against foreign organisms that invade and threaten our health.
-Drugmakers have engineered a variety of antibodies to target the mechanisms that cause certain diseases, including breast cancer.
+Trazimera is an engineered monoclonal antibody used to treat cancer.
+Our bodies naturally produce antibodies.
+These are immune factors that act against bacteria, viruses, and other foreign organisms that invade and threaten our health.
+Drug companies make a variety of antibodies that target the actions that cause certain diseases, including breast cancer.4

-Trazimera is designed to bind to the HER2 molecule, which appears at high levels on the surface of HER2+ breast cancers.
-HER2 molecules stimulate tumors to grow especially fast.
-By blocking HER2, Trazimera tamps down the uncontrolled growth of the tumor cells.
-Since Trazimera works only with tumors that are HER2+, your doctor will test your tumor for HER2 before prescribing this medication.4
+Trazimera is designed to bind to HER2 molecules that appear on the surface of HER2+ breast cancers.
+HER2+ breast cancers can grow and spread quickly.
+By blocking HER2, Trazimera helps slow or block the growth and spread of HER2+ breast cancers.
+Since Trazimera works only with tumors that are HER2+, your doctor will test your tumor for HER2 before prescribing this drug.4

 - Increased cough

-Before taking Trazimera, tell your doctor about all your health conditions, including if you5:
+Before taking Trazimera, tell your doctor if you:4

 - Are being treated for an infection

-For more information about Trazimera, read the complete prescribing information.
+For more information, read the full prescribing information of Trazimera.